Frequently Asked Questions

 - Be permanent residents of California

-- Have no current activity with the Jewish Free Loan Association as a maker (borrower) or co-maker (co-signer).
+- Have no current activity with the Jewish Free Loan Association as borrower or co-signor.

-- Be willing and able to repay the loan if the maker (borrower) is unable to repay successfully.
+- Be willing and able to repay the loan if the co-signer is unable to repay successfully.

-Do my cosigners have to come with me to my appointment?
+Do my guarantors have to come with me to my appointment?

-Can married cosigners each sign as a separate cosigner?
+Can married guarantors each sign as a separate guarantor?

-Can my cosigners sign on two different loans?
+Can my guarantors sign on two different loans?

 What does “free” mean?

-Interest-free.
-If you receive a loan from JFLA, you pay back exactly the amount you received.
+If you receive a loan from the Jewish Free Loan Association, you pay back exactly the amount you received.
 There are no fees or extra charges.

 How do I apply for a loan?